Health Services - Source of Ongoing Health Care:

 A physical exam should cover the following services:

-Laboratory tests including a lead screening, hematocrit and/or hemoglobin.
+- Laboratory tests including a lead screening, hematocrit, or hemoglobin.

 If your child had a lead screening at 12 and 24 months, please provide a copy of the latest lead results.

-If your child did not have a lead screening done at 12 or 24 months, it should be done between 36 and 72 months (3-6 years old).
+If your child did not have a lead screening done at 12 or 24 months, it is required to do so between 36 and 72 months (3-6 years old).
 Ask your doctor to send the results to PCI Head Start.
 The child only needs to have one lead screen performed, not one every year.
-For Infants and Toddlers Entering Early Head Start: At the time of enrollment for infants and toddlers, a physical examination including a lead screening is required that is dated closest to the current age of the child in accordance with the well child schedule.
+For Infants and Toddlers Entering Early Head Start: At the time of enrollment for infants and toddlers, a physical examination including a lead screening is required that is closest to the child's current age per well-child schedule.

 Your child may also need documentation of a TB screening done at age 12 months.